Gunfight at the O.K. Corral: March stagecoach robbery and murder

 Near Drew's Station, just outside Contention City, a man stepped into the road and commanded them to "Hold!"
 Three Cowboys attempted to rob the stage.
 Paul, in the driver's seat, fired his shotgun and emptied his revolver at the robbers, wounding a Cowboy later identified as Bill Leonard in the groin.
 Philpot, riding shotgun, and passenger Peter Roerig, riding in the rear dickey seat, were both shot and killed.
-The horses spooked and Paul wasn't able to bring the stage under control for almost 1 mi, leaving the robbers with nothing.
+The horses spooked and Paul was not able to bring the stage under control for almost 1 mi, leaving the robbers with nothing.
 Paul, who normally rode shotgun, later said he thought the first shot killing Philpot had been meant for him.